pvcraven/web-development-class/source/theory/db_connections/managing_database_connections.rst

 Tomcat has built in classes to manage a `connection pool`_.
 It takes a long time to build a connection, so we reuse connections to the database between web requests.
-Comcat looks for this specific file in this specific directory when it starts up.
+Tomcat looks for this specific file in this specific directory when it starts up.
 If it exists, it will read ``context.xml`` file and set up that pool.